There's no place like home and no good promo email with plain text.

-However, banners work well not only for promotions but also for company newsletters and other notification-type emails.
-In this case, banners can include a company logo, a relevant image or can be used to highlight the message itself.
+However, banners work well for promotions, company newsletters, and other notification-type emails.
+In this case, banners can include either a company logo or a relevant image or can be used to highlight the message.
 Please watch our video to learn more about types of banners and ways of building them:

 A great way to diversify the imagery in your marketing emails is by including 3D images.
-They are, of course, 2D images, but the 3D effect is achieved by a certain combination of a single-color background as well as the dynamics of other elements in the image.
+They are 2D images, but the 3D effect is achieved by combining a single-color background and the dynamics of other elements in the picture.

 You can see how it works in Hulu’s email below: